jeremiemartinez/RefreshListView/README.md

 #### String resources and Localization:

-If you want to change the default strings in the header, just add the a new [strings.xml file](https://github.com/jeremiemartinez/RefreshListView/blob/master/library/res/values/strings.xml) and add the following resources:
+If you want to change the default strings in the header, just add the following resources into your strings.xml file and change the values:
 ``` xml
   <?xml version="1.0" encoding="utf-8"?>
   <resources>